-To help inspire your entries for the Timothy Corsellis Prize and the Young Critics Prize, explore the context of Second World War Poetry, and find out more about the seven poets featured in this year’s competition.
+Explore the context of Second World War Poetry, and find out more about the ten poets featured in the Timothy Corsellis Prize.

 However, first-hand accounts such as those found in the poems of Wilfred Owen and Siegfried Sassoon changed the public perception of what a war poet should be.
 The idea of the soldier-poet took hold, and over the course of the twentieth century their disillusioned and hard-hitting descriptions have come to define the way we think about war and what Owen believed was the pity and futility of war.

 After WWI, the power of poets to influence public thinking about events was shown in the terrible fate of poets living under authoritarian or totalitarian regimes: poets such as Osip Mandelstam, Marina Tsvetaeva and Federico Garcia Lorca were exiled, censored, imprisoned or killed in their own countries.

 In the UK, during WWII, many of the young poets who documented the new face of war were killed in their early twenties.
 During WWII, in Britain, there was a sense that there were fewer war poets than during WWI, and WWII poets certainly have a less prominent place on the current school curriculum and in the public consciousness.
 The vividly-described horrors of WWI poetry were familiar by the time of WWII, and so its poets did not feel the same urge to reveal the true conditions of war.
 As poet Keith Douglas noted, “Hell cannot be let loose twice: it was let loose in the Great War and it is the same old hell now.”